You want smart political talk without the meltdowns?

 I respected the fact that he said that.

-And I I'll be honest, I think if he did have something, they would have released it, they would have been glad to release it.
+And I'll be honest, I think if he did have something, they would have released it.

-I think frankly, had they broken into the Republican National Committee, I think they would have released it just like they did about Hillary and all of the horrible things that her people, like Mr. Podesta said about her.
+I think, frankly, had they broken into the Republican National Committee, I think they would have released it just like they did about Hillary and all of the horrible things that her people, like Mr. Podesta, said about her.

-I mean what he said about her was horrible.
+I mean, what he said about her was horrible.

 If somebody said about me what Podesta said about Hillary, I was the boss, I would have fired him immediately, or that person, because what he said about her was horrible.